 Your landlord must have building insurance for your property.
 If your house is furnished your landlord may also have insurance for their furniture and kitchen appliances.

-Your belongings won’t be covered by your landlord’s insurance so you should get contents insurance.
+Your belongings won’t be covered by your landlord’s insurance so you may wish to get contents insurance, although this is not a requirement.
 Find out more about tenants contents insurance.

 You should behave considerately towards everyone, including your housemates, neighbours and visitors to the property.
 Antisocial behaviour can include:

-- having the TV on too loudly or playing loud music
+- having the TV on too loudly or playing loud music, especially when windows and doors are open

 - not disposing of rubbish correctly

-- making noise outside of your property or when coming in
+- making noise outside of your property, for example in the garden

 - behaving aggressively towards housemates, neighbours and visitors.